eneliviu/LovePlanningCLI/README.md

 ## Target audience
 Theoretically, the the ***LovinPlans*** app is designed to cater to a diverse range of users seeking a simple yet powerful task management solution.
-These user stories helped shape the functionality and usability of our CLI application, ensuring it meets the needs of its users effectively
+These user stories helped shape the functionality and usability of our CLI application, ensuring it meets the needs of its users effectively.

 The target audience for the app includes tech-savvy, goal-oriented, and organized individuals who prioritize personal productivity.
 Furthermore, the app is designed to be inclusive, aiming to accommodate users from diverse geographic regions, cultures, and backgrounds worldwide.

 ## Features